 The cost of SIP trunking can vary depending on your business needs, but typically businesses can expect to pay a setup fee of $0-$150, and monthly costs of $25-$50 per trunk.

 Many SIP trunking providers, such as Digium, offer plans that provide unlimited inbound and outbound, local and long distance calls on a per channel/call basis.
 Each channel provides the ability to make or receive a single call.
 Once you have filled all of your channels, you will be unable to make or receive additional calls.
 Additional channels can always be added for more capacity by contacting your provider.
 This type of SIP trunking service allows businesses a way to easily budget their telecom spending.

-How Many Concurrent Calls Can Be On A Metered SIP Trunk?
+How Many Concurrent Calls Can Be Made with SIP Trunking?
 What About Bandwidth?

 The limitation is based on Internet bandwidth capacity.
-Each non-compressed call uses approximately 85kbps of bandwidth.
-In most Internet connections your upload speed is normally your slower speed, so when determining the number of calls your connection will support, you should use your upload speed.
-If, for example, your upload speed on your Internet connection is 4Mbps, then the maximum number of calls would be 47 (4,000,000/85,000).
+Each non-compressed call uses approximately 85-100 kbps of bandwidth.
+In most Internet connections your upload speed is typically slower, so when determining the number of calls your connection will support, you should use your upload speed.
+If, for example, your upload speed on your Internet connection is 4Mbps, then the maximum recommended number of calls would be 40 (4,000,000/100,000).

 Number of Concurrent Calls During Busiest Hours

 Bandwidth in Megabits per Second Required for SIP Trunking